 The Block is a family owned business run by two brothers and a wife.
 (She’s married to one of the brothers; I hope not both, but I don’t judge.)
 One of the brothers showed me around the distillery, but I don’t remember which one, so I’m just going to call him Block Brother.
 He explained that they make their own gin and their own vodka.
 They haven’t begun to make their own whiskey yet because that takes time and they aren’t ready yet.

 Of course the highlight of the visit was getting to taste one of their gins in a cocktail.
-(They have four different seasonal gins, which is a good excuse for coming back on a regular basis.)
 I was stoked to try their Ramos Gin Fizz, which is a classic cocktail in my mom’s hometown, New Orleans.
 It is said to be the perfect hangover cure.

 The drink was delicious, but I was especially entertained by the giant hipster mustaches on the can of orange blossom water.
 (Orange blossom water is one of the ingredients of the cocktail.)
 I hadn’t realized that hipsters existed back in the 1900s!